lamkaliew/NileX-programmings/README.md

 - **many more**: Description of Project 2.

 ## Contact
-Feel free to reach out to me through [NileX programmings](https://lamkaliew.github.io/NileX-programmings/index.html) or connect with me on [GitHub](https://github.com/lamkaliew).
+Feel free to reach out to me through [NileX programmings](https://lamkaliew.github.io/NileX-programmings/index.html) or connect with me on [lam kaliew](https://github.com/lamkaliew).

 Thank you for visiting NileX Programming!